OpenIntroOrg/advanced-high-school-statistics/README.md

 Project Organization
 --------------------

-- Each chapter's content is in one of the eight chapter folders that start with "ch_".
+- Each chapter's content is in one of the five chapter folders that start with "ch_".
 Within each folder, there is a "figures" folder and a "TeX" folder.
 The TeX folder contains the text files that are used to typeset the chapters in the textbook.